ValentinLanglet59/airBnB-clone-React/README.md

 A little video of the airBnb Clone I made with React !

+<h2> What I learned</h2>

+* My first React-based project !
+I learned (props)

+* The concept of components and reusability

+* JSX

+* The create-react-app

+* Mapping() over datas(fake database) and display them on the website

+<h2> Problems encountered </h2>

+* It was complicated to take the habit of separating components in different files and having to display them on the same page!

+Little side note : React looks really fun !

+/////////////////////////////////////////////////////////////////////////////////////////////////////

  Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).